noahehall/multicloud/providers/aws/services/Storage/backup.md

   - Health Insurance Portability
   - Accountability Act of 1996 (HIPAA), and many more.

+### Copy / Restore

+- copy backups either manually, as on-demand copy or automatically as part of a scheduled backup plan to multiple different regions
+- cross-account backup: securely copy your backups across all AWS accounts within your AWS organizations
+  - restore from the destination account or, alternatively, to the third account.

 ### Console

 - a consolidated view of your backups and backup activity logs, making it easier to audit your backups and ensure compliance.

+#### Dashboard

+- audit your backup and restore activity across AWS services
+- view the status of recent backup jobs and restore jobs across AWS services

 ### Backup Plans (Policies)